666ghj/Weibo_PublicOpinion_AnalysisSystem/README-EN.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL-2.0 License](LICENSE).
 Please see the LICENSE file for details.

 ## 🎉 Support & Contact